PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 Opening a terminal
 ------------------

-The commands described below are intended for a terminal running the `Unix shell`_.
-Here are some essential `Unix commands`_.
+The ``git`` commands described later on this page are intended to be run in a :wikipedia:`Unix <Unix shell>` terminal.
+If you are new to Unix, check out this `Unix tutorial`_ and these `frequently used Unix commands`_.

+The following tabs describe how to use a terminal on different operating systems.

 .. tabs::

    .. group-tab:: Windows

-      We recommend using `Windows Subsystem for Linux`_ (WSL).
-Another alternative is Powershell_.
+      Before opening a Unix terminal on Windows, it is necessary to install a version of it first.
+We recommend `Windows Subsystem for Linux`_ (WSL).
+Please follow these instructions on `installing WSL`_.

    .. group-tab:: macOS

-      These instructions describe `opening a terminal on macOS`_.
+      In the finder, open the /Application/Utilities folder, and then double click on Terminal.

    .. group-tab:: Linux